 Understandably, different kinds of things have different lifespans.
 A refrigerator, for example, has a shorter lifespan than oh, say, a garage.
 Therefore, it has a faster depreciation schedule.
 Land, on the other hand, never gets used up.
 I hate to be the bearer of bad news, but even if greenhouse gas gets the best of us, the land will still be here.
 We won’t.

-Then the grand poobahs decided each category could deduct a certain percent of the depriciable value every year.
+Then the grand poobahs decided each category could deduct a certain percent of the depreciable value every year.
 All legit.
 All okey-dokey with the I.R.S.
 Well, as long as you’re honest about it.

 Of course, for the finite details, you should consult an accountant.

 So here’s something a lot of the bigger investors don’t know.
-If you owner occupy a multi-family property like a duplex, you can depreciate and write off the part you don’t live in.
+If you, the owner occupy a multi-family property like a duplex, you can depreciate and write off the part you don’t live in.
 And no, you can’t do that when you live in a house.

 Too good to be true, right?
-Yes, of course there’s a caveat.
+Yes, of course, there’s a caveat.
 If you sell your investment property and cash out, there will be tax consequences.
 Capital gains tax, of course, if the property went up in value.
 And something called depreciation recapture.
-In other words, the government wants the money you deducted off your taxes back.
+In other words, the government wants the money you deducted from your taxes back.
 Ugh.

 Aw, c’mon.
 You know guys like Donald Trump wouldn’t stand for that kind of thing without a loophole.
 The loophole’s called a Starker or 1031 Exchange.
 And I’ll talk about that later.